Manuel Abud

-Manuel Abud is a Mexican American business and entertainment executive.
+Manuel Abud (born 1966) is a Mexican and American business and entertainment executive.
 He is currently CEO of The Latin Recording Academy.
 Abud was born in Mexico City and earned an MBA in 1991.
 He has held leadership roles in media and entertainment companies serving Spanish-speaking and multicultural audiences in the United States and Latin America.

 Early life and education

 Abud was born in Mexico City.
 He received a bachelor's degree in accounting from the Instituto Tecnológico Autónomo de México (ITAM) in 1986 and an MBA from Houston Baptist University in Texas in 1991.

 Career

 1997–1999: Early career: Televisa and CBS Telenoticias

 Abud began his career at Grupo Televisa, where he served as director of investor relations and was involved in the company's initial public offering and listing on the New York Stock Exchange.
 He later became the chief financial officer of Grupo Medcom, overseeing more than 50 corporations and the operations of a television station in Guadalajara.

 From 1999 to 2000, Abud was president of CBS Telenoticias.
 He relaunched the network as Telemundo Internacional, shifting its format from all-news to a mix of news and entertainment.